-The authors of the fact sheet were Angela Heath, Consultant, Heath & Company, who was a former Lifespan Respite project manager for the DC Lifespan Respite grant in the DC Office on Aging and Jill Kagan, Director, ARCH.
+The authors of the fact sheet were Angela Heath, Consultant, Heath & Company, who was a former Lifespan Respite project manager for the DC Lifespan Respite grant in the DC Office on Aging and Jill Kagan, ARCH Director.
+ARCH gratefully acknowledges Monica Uhl, ARCH consultant, who provided updates to the fact sheet, and Norma McReynolds for layout.